Anas-MG/AI-OpenCV-Flask-stream-face-recognition/README.md

  ### Real Time video stream with face Detection & Recognition
-##### The is a simple project to learn how to create a live stream detection & recognition for the robot's cam
+##### The is a simple project that creates a live stream with OpenCV detection & recognition. (it can be used for the robot's cam )
 #
 #### Environment:
 ##### Python 3, Opencv 4